sksamuel/cohort/README.md

 Cohort allows you to view the current logging configuration and update log levels at runtime.

+Here is the example output of `/cohort/logging` which shows the current log levels:

 ## Runtime Information

 Cohort provides several endpoints to reflect the current environment.